 Bedside Angels

-National Nurses Week is just wrapping up, and it’s a good time to highlight a couple of individuals who helped care for General Grant during his final months.
+National Nurses Week provides a good opportunity to highlight a couple of individuals who helped care for General Grant during his final months.
 It was in the fall of 1884 that Grant went to throat specialist Dr. John Douglas and received the news of his potentially fatal malady of throat and tongue cancer.
 With the progression of the disease it was not long before Grant’s health had declined to the point where he required regular assistance in his everyday activities.

 The first to answer the call was someone who was already part of the Grant household, their African-American valet Harrison Terrell.
 Although not officially trained in nursing, Harrison, having developed into a close trusting relationship with the General, took on the task.
 Helping him dress, bathe and eat were just some of the daily chores for Harrison.

 As Grant grew weaker, he eventually needed round-the-clock care.
-For this, a trained nurse named Henry McSweeny (his name is also spelled McQeeney or McSweeney in various accounts) was brought in to assist Harrison in caring for the General.
+For this, a nurse named Henry McQueeney (his name is mis-spelled McSweeney in various accounts) was brought in to assist Harrison in caring for the General.
 To differentiate the two, Henry was referred to by the press as the “white nurse,” while Harrison received the prefix “faithful.”
 In April of 1885, The New York Evening Post described Henry’s involvement:

 “Henry, the white nurse, had nearly sole care of the General last night.
 The members of the family got a good night's rest, and the doctors who remained in the house during the night were also able to get a little sleep…The nurse… had charge of the sleeping patient.
 Henry is a professional nurse who was introduced to the General some time ago… He showed such skill in his work that the General became much attached to him, and has retained him to attend to his personal wants.
 Henry said this morning that the General had a good night's rest, and awoke this morning bright and cheerful.
 He talked with him for some time and seemed to be in very good spirits.”